Tamizh-Webdev/Rudra-Cura-1/readme.md

 1. Install dependencies
    npm install

 2. Create a `.env` file with the required variables above (for local dev, use a tool like `vercel env pull` or `dotenv` for your chosen platform).

-3. Run
+Do NOT commit secrets to git.

-   npm run dev
+3. Run the frontend dev server npm run dev

+4. (Optional) Run the local API shim in a second terminal to test `/api/submit` locally npm run start:api
+   - The API shim listens on port 3000 by default and will run in MOCK mode if `GOOGLE_SERVICE_ACCOUNT_KEY` or `SHEET_ID` are missing.

+5. Test the endpoint
+   - Example (PowerShell):
+     curl -v -X POST "http://localhost:3000/api/submit" -H "Content-Type: application/json" -d '{"name":"Test","phone":"+919812345678","service":"Test Service"}'

-4. Test the enquiry form in the browser.
-Submissions go to `/api/submit` which stores to Supabase and sends WhatsApp messages via Twilio.
+6. Test the enquiry form in the browser.
+Submissions will POST to `/api/submit`, which stores to your configured Google Sheet and optionally sends WhatsApp messages via Twilio.

+If you want to run both frontend + API in one terminal, consider using a tool like `concurrently` or your terminal multiplexer; I left scripts minimal to avoid adding dev deps.

 ## Deployment
 - Recommended: Vercel — serverless API at /api/submit works out-of-the-box.